How could we reform the estate tax?

 Repeal

 Many members of Congress have called for the repeal of the estate and gift taxes.
 That would be expensive, however.
-The Office of Management and Budget projects that these taxes will raise $205 billion in fiscal years 2019 through 2028.
+The Office of Management and Budget projects that these taxes will raise $466 billion in fiscal years 2024 through 2033.

 Repeal would also be regressive—the benefits would go almost entirely to people at the top of the income distribution—and would invite significant sheltering of income.
-Further, gifts from an estate to charity currently qualify for full deduction from the estate’s taxable value, creating a substantial incentive to leave bequests to charities.
+Further, gifts from an estate to charity currently qualify for full deduction from the taxable estate, creating a substantial incentive to leave bequests to charities.
 Prior estimates indicate that repealing the estate tax would reduce charitable donations by 6 to 12 percent.

 Inheritance Tax

-One option, the substitution of an inheritance tax, would tax wealth transfers somewhat differently.
-An inheritance tax differs from an estate and gift tax in that the rate depends on the amount of gifts and bequests the taxpayer receives rather than on how much the donor gives or bequeaths.
 Unlike estate and gift taxes, a progressive inheritance tax gives donors an incentive to spread their wealth more broadly, because each of any number of recipients can claim an exemption and take advantage of progressive tax rates, thus reducing the total tax attributable to an estate.
 Most countries that tax wealth transfers do so with inheritance taxes rather than estate taxes and many states levy inheritance taxes.

 Limit Preferences